-Ex-Officio Members with or without voting rights are not full AdCom members and are not eligible to be candidates for President or Executive Vice President.
-Ex-Officio members with voting rights cannot vote for candidates for AdCom, but can vote for the President and the Executive Vice President.
+Ex-Officio Members with or without voting rights are not full AdCom members and are not eligible to be candidates for President or Executive Vice-President.

 Terms of Ex-Officio members are three years or less.
 Upon expiration of the term, an Ex-Officio member can be reappointed to a new term.

 1. Nomination Procedure

 The nomination procedure shall include provision for petition by Society members to place a name on the ballot.